Academic Rules and Regulations

 Instructors may submit grade changes for the removal of a G grade (grade delayed), for a miscalculation resulting in an inappropriate grade, or to correct an error.
 Instructors may submit changes only during the term immediately following the term during which the grade was assigned.
 Grades will not be changed after a degree has been conferred or a certificate has been awarded.

 The transcript is the student’s official academic record and is maintained by the Office of the Registrar.
 Transcripts list: (1) only those courses that students have registered for and completed, including courses from which the student has withdrawn; (2) transferred course work; and (3) related comments such as honors notations, graduation dates, or probation/suspension notices.
-Students may request transcripts of their academic records from the Office of the Registrar only in writing and with signed authorization by the student.
-Facsimile requests can be honored.
+Students may request transcripts of their academic records from the Office of the Registrar’s web page.
 Official transcripts may not be released for students who have financial obligations to the University.